Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us008/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* If a check-up has never been registered for a vehicle it's kms at last check-up are 0.
+* If a check-up has never been registered for a vehicle its kms at last check-up are 0.